Planning/Design and Joint Meet Notifications

 Required Information

-To request a Joint Meet, the following information must be given to the call center agent or the request will be suspended or provided using the self-service option:
+To request a Joint Meet, the following information must be given to the call center agent or provided using the self-service option:

 JULIE Large Project Process